arianiapalmer/reading-notes/README.md

 ## A little bit about me

-I'm 21, I live in Columbus, OH and I went to school in Pittsburgh for a BA in Global Cultural Studies.
+I'm 22, I live in Columbus, OH and I went to school in Pittsburgh for a BA in Global Cultural Studies.
-I enjoy being outside, yoga, reading, playing video games, and relaxing.
+I enjoy being outside, roller skating, yoga, reading, playing video games, and relaxing.
-I have 2 cats and 5 kittens (if you live in the metro Columbus area and want a cat hmu!)
+I have 2 cats and a recently adopted fern.

 I enjoy learning about different cultures, languages, and mythology.
-I swear I should have gone to school for anthropology, but what's done is done lol!

 I'm taking classes at code fellows because I've always been a technically oriented person.
-I was originally on a STEM path in life, but wanted to switch things up a bit.
-It was the perfect thing that I needed to help round out my learning, and now I am back on a stem path to aquire technical skills for a career.
+When I first began my journey of learning,I was originally on a STEM, but wanted to switch things up a bit - hence my pursing a degree in cultural studies.
+It was the perfect thing that I needed to help round out my learning, and now I am back on a stem path to aquire the necessary technical skills for a career.

 ## Welcome to [arianiapalmer.github.io/reading-notes](https://github.com/arianiapalmer/arianiapalmer.github.io-reading-notes.git)